slackapi/slack-github-action/.github/resources/README.md

 - **Technique 1** Slack Workflow Builder: Use a Slack webhook trigger to start a workflow in Slack Workflow Builder.
-- **Technique 2** Slack API method: Call a Slack API method using a token and data provided through the GitHub Workflow.
+- **Technique 2** Slack API method: Call a Slack API method using a token and data provided through the GitHub workflow.
 - **Technique 3** Incoming webhook: Post a message to a Slack channel using an incoming webhook.

 Configurations for the Slack app and workflow, and the GitHub Actions workflow are found in the following files:

-- Slack app settings: [`.github/resources/.slack/manifest.json`][slacktion]
+- Slack app setup: [`.github/resources/.slack/manifest.json`][slacktion]
 - GitHub Actions steps: [`.github/workflows/develop.yml`][develop]

-Either the techniques or app settings and workflow setups can be adjusted during testing and development.
+Either the techniques or app setup and workflow steps can be adjusted during testing and development.
 For experimenting with new changes, we recommend using the [steps for development](#experimenting-for-development) while the [steps for CI](#testing-in-ci) is useful when using this app in an actual GitHub